 Are Hermit Crabs Playful?

-Hermit crabs are social animals that enjoy spending time with their own kind.
+Hermit crabs are social animals that enjoy spending time with members of their species.

 In the wild, hermit crabs frequently live in colonies of 100 or more.
 While this is partly due to safety in numbers, they also seek out the company of conspecifics.